-When parties agree to arbitrate under these rules, or when they provide for arbitration by the AAA and an arbitration is initiated under these rules, they thereby authorize the AAA to administer the arbitration.
+When parties agree to arbitrate under these rules, or when they provide for arbitration by the AAA and arbitration is initiated under these rules, they thereby authorize the AAA to administer the arbitration.
 The authority and duties of the AAA are prescribed in the agreement of the parties and in these rules, and may be carried out through such of the AAA's representatives as it may direct.
 The AAA may, in its discretion, assign the administration of an arbitration to any of its offices.

 R-3.
-National Roster of Arbitrators
+National Healthcare Roster

-The AAA shall establish and maintain a National Roster of Commercial Arbitrators ("National Roster") and shall appoint arbitrators as provided in these rules.
+The AAA shall maintain a panel of qualified healthcare arbitrators with expertise in the area of Payor Provider disputes.
+Arbitrators shall have a minimum of ten (10) years of healthcare or legal experience and shall be willing to meet the requirements of these rules and the Code of Ethics for Arbitrators in Commercial Disputes.
+Arbitrators shall be appointed or selected as provided in these rules or as agreed to by the parties from the AAA National Healthcare Roster established and maintained by the AAA.
 The term "arbitrator" in these rules refers to the arbitration panel, constituted for a particular case, whether composed of one or more arbitrators, or to an individual arbitrator, as the context requires.